-Here, marketing is not just a stack of sales strategies and taglines.
+Here, marketing is not just a list of sales tactics and catchy slogans.

 It encompasses leadership, emotion, ethics, progress, philosophy, psychology, confidence, love, and behavioral science.

-It taps into our values, preferences, hunger for knowledge, and our deepest motivations as a species.
+It taps into our values, preferences, hunger for knowledge, and our deepest motivations.

 There’s no assembly line advice and there’s no one-size-fits-all approach.

-Here, we believe that marketing is bigger than that.
-It’s ingrained in your company’s very DNA.
-It exists in the way you lead, the way you speak, and the way you serve your customers.
+Here, we believe that marketing exists in every corner of a company… great marketing lives the way you lead, the way you design your products, and the way you serve your customers.